TNicko/Sick-Nulls/README.md

 ## Acknowledgments

-Special thanks to [SICK](https://www.sick.com/) for fostering innovation at their hackathon event.
+Special thanks to [SICK](https://www.sick.com/) for fostering innovation at their hackathon event and [Safelog](https://www.safelog.de/en/) for providing their AGV.